-Your copywriter will help you to answer your client’s questions first and talk about you second.
+Your website copywriter will help you to answer your client’s questions first and talk about you second.

 6. What do you want your site to do for you?

 Your website is the vehicle to deliver your business goals.
-Knowing what you want your website to do for you will influence the design and the words that you use on your website.
+Knowing what you want your website to do for you will influence the design and words you use on your website.

-You also need a SSL certificate (secure socket layer) to help protect buyers by encrypting their details when they buy.
+You also need an SSL certificate (secure socket layer) to help protect buyers by encrypting their details when they buy.
 Talk with your technical person to help sort that out.

-Quick tip: Having an SSL on all sites is rapidly becoming a ranking factor in Google.
-I now recommend it for all my clients getting their first site, whether they are selling items or not.
+Quick tip: Having an SSL on all sites is a ranking factor in Google and should be on all websites whether you are selling items or not.

 Do you want to build an email list and send people newsletters and offers?
 You will need a system to take care of the emails and addresses for you.
-You will also need pages on your site to welcome and thank people, as well as some standard emails that are sent out when someone joins your list.
+You will also need pages on your site to welcome and thank people, and some standard emails that are sent out when someone joins your list.